16 Ways to Stop Burnout Among Children’s Service Providers

 Your employees need social interaction, so host social events for them.
 The key is making the events take place at third-party locations.

-Overtime rules may change with the new administration, but in the interim, make sure your team members have adequate time for R&R, too.
+Overtime rules may change with the new administration, but in the interim, make sure your team members have adequate time for self-care, too.

 It is easy to get lonely at work, but friends can make the days pass much more quickly and smoothly.
 Encourage appropriate friendships among staff members.